Long COVID

 Some people with Long COVID have reported having a racing heart when they sit or stand.
 A proportion of people with Long COVID do develop Postural Orthostatic Tachycardia syndrome or POTS (external site).
 POTS may explain some Long COVID symptoms, such as heart palpitations, dizziness, and brain fog.

 Some people find that even minimal levels of mental or physical exertion may worsen their symptoms, and this could occur hours or days later following exercise.
-It is helpful to Take note of any patterns in the worsening of your symptoms and try an avoid triggers that make it worse.
+It is helpful to take note of any patterns in the worsening of your symptoms and try an avoid triggers that make it worse.

 Who is at risk of developing long COVID?